telespial/Embedded-Intelligence-Layer-Specs/readme.md

 Embedded systems increasingly require intelligent behavior such as anomaly detection, prediction, and adaptive response.
 Traditional AI and TinyML approaches focus on model-centric workflows, often requiring large datasets, complex architectures, and intrusive integration into firmware.

-This document introduces the Embedded Intelligence Layer (EIL), a system-level architecture for integrating lightweight, explainable AI into embedded systems without disrupting deterministic control logic.
+This document introduces the Embedded Intelligence Layer (EIL), a system-level architecture for integrating lightweight, explainable EdgeAI into embedded systems without disrupting deterministic control logic.

 EIL operates as a non-intrusive layer alongside existing firmware, evaluating system signals and producing advisory outputs such as anomaly scores, alert states, predictions, and reason codes.
 By adopting a label-first, system-defined methodology, EIL reduces model complexity, minimizes data requirements, and enables safe, scalable deployment across MCU and MPU platforms.